sorra/TraceSonar/README.md

 Static analysis on Java class files.
 Supports Java 8 Lambda!

+Install JDK 8 and Maven.
 Run the Main class and then it prints the call relations in this project, and generates a "traceback.html" file, showing the callers of class GreatMap.

 It's able to trace the method callers until the "main" function, recursion or unreachable libraries.